John Dee: 16th and 17th centuries

 Edmund Spenser may be referring to Dee in The Faerie Queene (1596).
 William Shakespeare may have modelled the character of Prospero in The Tempest (1610–1611) on Dee.

 19th century

-Dee is the subject of Henry Gillard Glindoni's painting John Dee performing an experiment before Queen Elizabeth I.
+Dee is the subject of Henry Gillard Glindoni's painting John Dee Performing an Experiment Before Queen Elizabeth I.

 20th century

-Dee is a major character in John Crowley's four-volume novel, Ægypt, the first volume of which, The Solitudes, was published in 1987.
+Dee is a major character in John Crowley's four-volume novel Ægypt, the first volume of which, The Solitudes, was published in 1987.

+Donald McCormick claimed Dee was Ian Fleming's inspiration for his James Bond character.
+He also claimed that the "007" moniker originated as a symbol used by Dee.
+Although there is evidence that Fleming read a memoir of Dee's about the time that he created the Bond character, scholar Teresa Burns has cast doubt on the claim that "007" originates from any symbol used by Dee.

 21st century

+John Dee is one of the main antagonists in the book series The Secrets of the Immortal Nicholas Flamel by Michael Scott.
+In the series, John Dee has gained immortality from the Dark Elders, his mentors.

 The film Elizabeth: The Golden Age (2007) has two scenes in which Queen Elizabeth consults Dr. Dee, played by David Threlfall.

 Phil Rickman casts Dee as the main detective, investigating the disappearance of the bones of King Arthur during the reign of Elizabeth I in the historical mystery The Bones of Avalon (2010).
 The play Burn Your Bookes (2010) by Richard Byrne examines the relations between Dee, Edward Kelley and Edward Dyer.

 The opera Dr Dee: An English Opera (2011) by Damon Albarn, explores Dee's life and work.